British U-class submarine: Group II boats

 The experience gained with the U-class boats was incorporated into the Group two boats of the War Supplementary Emergency Programme, consisting of twelve submarines, of a similar design to the original three.
-The external torpedo tubes were omitted and the boats had a redesigned stern to reduce cavitation and on some of the boats a new bow shape was introduced to reduce the bow wave; the hydroplanes were enlarged for better submerged handling.
+The external torpedo tubes were omitted and the boats had a redesigned stern to reduce cavitation.
+On some of the boats a new bow shape was introduced to reduce the bow wave and the hydroplanes were enlarged for better submerged handling.
 The First World War-vintage 12-pounder was retained but replaced on Unbeaten and Unique by a 3-inch gun.
 The boats ordered in 1940 and 1941 carried the 3-inch gun and more fuel.
-Most of the boats were built by Vickers at Barrow-in-Furness.
-MI5 investigated the loss of Vandal and Untamed during training operations but the report was kept confidential.
+Most of the boats were built by Vickers at Barrow-in-Furness; MI5 investigated the loss of Vandal and Untamed during training operations but the report was kept confidential.

 In June 1940, the Admiralty had stopped naming submarines and used their pennant numbers.
 On 4 November 1942 the Prime Minister, Winston Churchill, questioned the policy.
 The First Lord of the Admiralty replied that naming had been dropped to avoid confusion because the big increase in the number of destroyers, which usually had names with the same initial letter.
 Numbering submarines had been the practice in the First World War but because of Churchill's views, the Admiralty decided that it was better to be right than consistent and naming was resumed.
 After a delay, Churchill was told that it was difficult to find sufficient names beginning with U and that the remainder were being named with words beginning with "V" and a list was sent to Churchill on 27 December 1942.
 Submarines lost before they could receive names kept their pennant number.

 The group included submarines that became well-known; Urchin was transferred to the Polish Navy as and sank 55000 LT of Axis shipping.
 In the 16-month operational career of Upholder (Lieutenant-Commander Malcolm Wanklyn) in the Mediterranean, Upholder carried out 24 patrols and sank around 119000 LT of Axis ships, consisting of three U-boats, a destroyer, 15 merchant ships with possibly a cruiser and another destroyer also sunk before being lost in April 1942.
 Wanklyn was awarded the Victoria Cross for attacking a well-defended convoy and sinking the Italian liner on 25 May 1941.
 Losses in this group were high, only three out of the twelve survived the war.